socketry/metrics/README.md

 	end
 end

-# If tracing is disabled, this is a no-op.
+# If metrics are disabled, this is a no-op.
 Trace::Provider(MyClass) do
 	def my_method
-		attributes = {
-			'foo' => 'bar'
-		}

-		trace('my_method', attributes: attributes) do
+		metric_increment('called')
 		super
 	end
 end
-end

 MyClass.new.my_method
 ```

-If tracing is disabled, there is no overhead.
+If metrics are disabled, there is no overhead.

 ## Contributing